Aria-vero-s/modusdesign/README.md

         2. Here the Site Owner can see the user's name, email and message.
         3. The Site Owner can reply to the user through email.

-    3. As a Site Owner, I want to add new testimonials to the homepage easily.
-        1. On the testimonials section on the homepage, the Site Owner can create, read, update or delete the testimonials.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop and iPhone6.
+-   The website was viewed on a variety of devices such as MacBook Pro, HP ProBook, android mobiles and iPhone6.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.